learn-co-students/first-lab-ruby-learn-cli-nitrous-q-000/README.md

 ![learn-submit](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_learn_submit.png)

 You should see this lab pass on Learn.co.
 Congratulations!
-You've just solve your first lab.
+You've just solved your first lab.